D04: The Role of a Lietime

 DERF: The ones I sent in that little baggie that I gave you?

-DERF: Oh, what do I put them in a little precious box?
+DERF: Oh, what, do I put ‘em in a little precious box?
+I don't know.
+It just came off.

 DERMATOLOGIST: That, I thank you for.
 Mole number two: looking okay, but we're going to keep an eye on it.
 Mole number thr—

-DERF: Yeah, but does a mole ever come back and want revenge on me?
+DERF: Yeah, but does a mole ever come back and like, want revenge on me?
 Like it's getting back on my skin?

-DERF: Do dermatologists ever say, you know what?
+DERF: Do dermatologists ever say, "You know what?
 We're done keeping an eye on it.
-It's fine.
+It's fine."

 DERF: How many moles are you watching at any time?

 DERMATOLOGIST: I actually know this.
 I actually know.
 Let me look this up.
-Yeah, yeah, yeah.
-No, we have to know this.
-It's classified.

 DERF: Classified.
 Wow.
-High stuff.
-Yep.
+High stakes.

 DERMATOLOGIST: Lone ballooners.

-DERMATOLOGIST: You have no more than average.
+DERMATOLOGIST: You have no—no more than average.

 DERF: Okay, cryptic.